 Anyone in the college community who is interested in learning more about CIRT (Critical Incident Response Team) is welcome to join us.
-Please contact the Personal Counseling Office at 814-898-6504.
+Please contact the Personal Counseling Center at 814-898-6504.

 A crisis, for our purposes, is defined quite broadly.
 It is an event that may cause a temporary state of psychological unrest, with a reaction causing a state of emotional turmoil.
 A critical incident is a sudden, powerful event outside of the range of ordinary human experience.
 A critical incident has the potential to overwhelm the usual effective coping mechanisms of either an individual or a group.
 While many types of critical incidents can strike a college campus, the following are examples of the kinds of incidents to which we are prepared to respond.